 Our Stock of the Week is 58.com (WUBA).
 WUBA is based in Beijing China and is often referred to as the Craig’s List of China.
 It operates an online classified listing platform for merchandise, services, automobiles and real estate.

-The company reported earnings overnight of $0.49 per share compared to a loss last year and 16 cents ahead of estimates of 33 cents.
-Revenue were up 33% year over year.
-The company raised guidance for the fourth quarter.
+For the December quarter the company reported earnings of $0.57 per share compared to a loss last year and $0.27 cents ahead of estimates.
+Revenue were up 41% year over year and have accelerated each of the last four quarters.